Studio Movie Grill: History

 In October 2020, Studio Movie Grill filed for chapter 11 bankruptcy protection.
-The company's cash reserves are low due to losses caused by the COVID-19 pandemic.
+The company's cash reserves were low due to losses caused by the COVID-19 pandemic.
 In April 2021, the company announced that they had emerged from bankruptcy.
 Longtime CFO and COO Ted Croft also became the chain's new CEO after navigating Studio Movie Grill through the pandemic, in which many of its locations stayed open for food delivery orders, and securing funding in a new equity deal.
+Today, Studio Movie Grill has only 18 locations situated in five states: California, Florida, Georgia, Illinois, and Texas.

 Corporate affairs

 The headquarters is in 20200 sqft of office space in the Hidden Grove office building in North Dallas.
 The headquarters were previously in a 16600 sqft area in another building, but moved in 2016.

+As of 2024, Studio Movie Grill has 18 locations in 5 states with over 150 screens.